-Community users are library patrons who are not currently students, staff or faculty at Metropolitan State University.
+Community Members are library patrons who are not currently students, staff or faculty at Metropolitan State University.

 As a non-student user of this facility, you are able to take advantage of many of the services that we offer.
 These include use of:

 - Public study tables and seating

 - Checkout of books and audiovisual items (with card)

 - Printing, faxing, and photocopying for a fee

 There are two kinds of library cards we issue to Community Members.
 Computer Use Only cards allow you to use computer workstations, and Borrower cards allow you to checkout books and videos in addition to using computer stations.

 - To recieve a Computer Use Only card, bring a driver's license or other official photo ID to the second floor desk during normal library hours of operation.